microteq/email_notifier/README.md

 In your Home Assistant go to _Settings_ > _Devices & services_ and click on _Add integration_.
 In the search field, search for _email_ and select the integration.
 This will add an email account entity, you can use to send email notifications from.
 Fill in the needed information of your mail server.

+### Configuration fields

+SMTP Server
+SMTP server which is used to send the notifications.

+Port (default: 587)
+The port that the SMTP server is using.

+Username
+Username for the SMTP account.

+Password
+Password for the SMTP server that belongs to the given username.

+Sender Email
+Email address of the sender.

+Recipient Email(s)
+Default email address of the recipient of the notification.
+This can be a recipient address or a comma delimited list of addresses for multiple recipients.
+This is where you want to send your email notifications by default (when not specifying recipients in the action).
+Any email address(es) specified in the action’s recipient field will override this recipient content.

+Sender name
+Sets a custom ‘sender name’ in the emails headers.

+Encryption (default: starttls)
+Set mode for encryption, starttls, tls or none.

+Timeout (default: 15)
+The timeout in seconds that the SMTP server is using.
 <br>
 <br>